Photo by Unknown (prototype asset)

 FAQ

 Is it worth visiting Bali in the wet season?
-Yes for the right traveler — the extraordinary wet season Bali (the extraordinary green rice terraces, the extraordinary waterfall beauty, and the extraordinary value) is the finest experience for those who can embrace the extraordinary afternoon showers and prefer the extraordinary quieter atmosphere.
-The extraordinary 40–60% hotel price reduction makes the finest Bali resorts accessible at prices significantly below peak season.
+Yes, for the right traveler — the lush rice terraces, powerful waterfalls, and lower prices make the wet season rewarding for those who can work around the afternoon showers and prefer a quieter atmosphere.
+The 40–60% drop in hotel prices puts Bali’s best resorts within reach at a fraction of peak-season cost.

 How many days is Bali worth?
-7–10 days minimum for a proper Bali experience — the extraordinary Ubud area (rice terraces, temples, cooking classes, and Kecak dance), the extraordinary Seminyak/Canggu beach culture, the extraordinary Uluwatu cliff temple, and at least one day trip (the extraordinary Nusa Penida — the extraordinary Kelingking Beach (the most dramatically positioned beach in Indonesia), the extraordinary Angel’s Billabong (the extraordinary natural rock pool), and the extraordinary snorkeling with extraordinary manta rays at Manta Bay).
+7–10 days minimum for a well-rounded Bali trip — the Ubud area (rice terraces, temples, cooking classes, Kecak dance), Seminyak/Canggu beach culture, the Uluwatu cliff temple, and at least one day trip to Nusa Penida (Kelingking Beach, one of the most dramatically positioned beaches in Indonesia; Angel’s Billabong, a natural rock pool; and snorkeling with manta rays at Manta Bay).

 Related guides